mikeroyal/Self-Hosting-Guide/README.md

 [GitLab](https://about.gitlab.com/) is an open source end-to-end software development platform with built-in version control, issue tracking, code review, CI/CD, and more.
 Self-host GitLab on your own servers, in a container, or on a cloud provider.

+[Soft Serve](https://github.com/charmbracelet/soft-serve) is a tasty, self-hostable Git server for the command line.

+[Glow](https://github.com/charmbracelet/glow) is a terminal based markdown reader designed from the ground up to bring out the beauty—and power—of the CLI.
+It's used to discover markdown files, read documentation directly on the command line and stash markdown files to your own private collection, so you can read them anywhere.

 [Node-Red](https://nodered.org/) is a low-code programming for event-driven applications.

 ### Remote Desktop